ozgunyesildag/GildedRose-Refactoring-Kata-TypeScript-Solution/README.md

+# TypeScript Implementation

+First of all, I have generated test cases(characterization test) for easy refactoring as covering every edge cases.
+The test instances can be seen in "tests.json" file.
+Then, I have refactored the legacy code.

 # Gilded Rose Refactoring Kata

 This Kata was originally created by Terry Hughes (http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).